hawkticehurst/college-compare/README.md

-# Info 201 Group Project

-### College Compare
+# College Compare

 Link to Shiny App: [College Compare](https://hawkticehurst.shinyapps.io/College_Compare/)

-Final group project for INFO 201: Intellectual Foundations of Informatics at the University of Washington (Autumn 2018).
+_Final group project for INFO 201: Intellectual Foundations of Informatics at the University of Washington (Autumn 2018)._

 College Compare is a web app for helping prospective college students make more informed decisions about their choice of college.
 We used [College Scorecard Data](https://collegescorecard.ed.gov/data/) collected by the U.S. Department of Education.
 As defined in the College Scorecard documentation,